 This is the Python (3.9+) version of CLIMADA - please see here for backward compatibility with the MATLAB version.

-It is highly recommended to install CLIMADA into a separate Anaconda environment.
+It is highly recommended to install CLIMADA into a separate Conda environment.
 See the installation guide for further information.

 Follow the tutorials in a Jupyter Notebook to see what can be done with CLIMADA and how.

 The online documentation is available on Read the Docs.The documentation of each release version of CLIMADA can be accessed separately through the drop-down menu at the bottom of the left sidebar.
 Additionally, the version ‘stable’ refers to the most recent release (installed via

 conda), and ‘latest’ refers to the latest unstable development version (the

 See the Citation Guide.